magsenche/hanazono/docs/maths/probability/bayesian_inference.md

 - [Bayesian inference](https://vioshyvo.github.io/Bayesian_inference/index.html)
 - [Bayesian Model for perception and action](https://www.cns.nyu.edu/malab/static/files/Bayesian_models_of_perception_and_action_v3.pdf)

-??? question "In which case is it impossible to differentiate two distributions using $\hat{\theta}_{MLE}$ or $\hat{\theta}_{MAP}$"
-    Two distributions with the same mode/max cannot be differenciated by MLE or MAP

-??? question "What are the properties of using conjugate distributions in Bayesian inference?"
-    When using conjugate distributions, the posterior distribution has the same family as the prior distribution.
-This makes it easier to compute the posterior distribution and can make optimization algorithms such as Expectation Maximization (EM) or Variational Inference more efficient.

 ??? question "Thumbstack tossing exercice"
     === "Question"
         Assume we have tossed a thumbtack $n=30$ times, and observed that it has landed point up $y=16$ times.